Emzy-Code/emzy-code.github.io/README.md

 # Emi's Personal Web

-Welcome and hello :D I'm Emi, and I am intrested in producing a wide range of different projects and crafts, and hopefully this website can serve as a useful journey into what I like to do!
+Welcome and hello :D I'm Emi, and I am interested in producing a wide range of different projects and crafts, and hopefully this website can serve as a useful journey into what I like to do!

 ## Interests